 Since Delcath's initial public offering in 2000, it has executed four reverse stock splits, for a cumulative ratio since its IPO of 1:44,800,000.
 Each such reverse split has resulted in an effective decline in the price of Delcath's Common Stock.
-For example, the most recent reverse split of 1:500 was effected on May 2, 2018, resulting in an opening price of \$2.50.
-As of August [19], 2019, the closing price for Delcath's Common Stock was \$[0.095].
-In addition, the Common Stock underlying warrants issued in connection with the July 11, 2019 and August 15, 2019 Securities Purchase Agreements are exercisable upon the event of a contemplated reverse stock split as described in Form 8-Ks filed on July 15, 2019 and August 15, 2019 and the Definitive Proxy Statement filed on August 19, 2019, each incorporated herein by reference.
+In addition, the Common Stock underlying warrants issued in connection with the July 11, 2019 and August 15, 2019 Securities Purchase Agreements are exercisable upon the event of a contemplated reverse stock split as described under the heading "Private Placement of Securities" beginning on page 32.